-- The Model does not include any variable or characteristic that would be considered a protected class or prohibited basis under the Equal Credit Opportunity Act, 15 U.S.C. §§ 1601-1691f and its implementing regulation, Regulation B, 12 C.F.R. part 1002, the Fair Housing Act, 42 U.S.C. §§ 3601-3631, and its implementing regulations, including 24 C.F.R.
-Subtitle B, Subchapter A, the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, including 12 U.S.C. § 4545, and its implementing regulations, including 24 C.F.R. § 81.42 (the "Fair Lending Laws"). - ii.
-No variable or characteristic that is based directly on or is highly correlated solely with a classification prohibited under the Fair Lending Laws is used as a factor in the Model to produce credit scores, including any variables that (a) would be considered proxies for a classification prohibited under the Fair Lending Laws or (b) are predictive solely due to their correlation with a classification prohibited under the Fair Lending Laws. - iii.
-No variable or characteristic in (i) or (ii) above was used in the development of the Model. - iv.
+- The Model does not include any variable or characteristic that would be considered a protected class or prohibited basis under the Equal Credit Opportunity Act, 15 U.S.C. §§ 1001-10911 and its implementing regulation, Regulation B. 12 C.F.R. part 1002, the 42 rif Mossing Act, 24 U.S.C. §§ 3001-3013, and its implementing regulations, including 2 C.F.R.
+Subtlet B. Subchapter A, the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, including 12 U.S.C. § 4545, and its implementing regulations, including 2 C.F.R.
+Subtlet B. 24 (the Fein Lending Laws"). - ii.
+No variable or characteristic that is based directly on or is highly correlated solely with a classification prohibited under the Fair Lending Laws is used as a factor in the Model to produce redit scores, including any variables that (a) would be considered proxies for a classification prohibited under the Fair Lending Laws or (b) are predictive solely due to their correlation with a classification prohibited under the Fair Lending Laws. - No variable or characteristic in (i) or (ii) above was used in the development of the Model. - iv.
 A reasonable, causal, and understandable relationship exists between variables used in the Model and credit risk. - v.
 The Model has been evaluated to support compliance with Fair Lending Laws.
-A description of this testing is attached to and incorporated into this certification. - vi.
+A description of - vi.
 The Applicant has policies and processes to support compliance with Fair Lending Laws.
-A description of these policies and processes is attached to and incorporated into this certification.
+A pinions expressed in this presentation are intended for informatio